 BIS 425 Topics in U.S. Social and Political History Intensive examination of a particular topic on American institutions, ideologies, movements, and social conditions.
 (5, max.
-15) I&S

-BIS 431 Issues in Sexual Politics and Cultures Examines the ways that sexual beliefs, practices, identities, and behaviors are connected to various cultural, economic, political, and historical forces.
+15) I&S identities, and behaviors are connected to various cultural, economic, political, and historical forces.
 Ideally builds on students' previous critical study of sex and sexuality, either at the UW or elsewhere.
 Specific focus and topic varies with instructor.
 (5, max.
 10) I&S